From closer inspection, there appears to have never been a better time in recent history, than now, to invest in Romania. But why?

 Downloadable a free tourism guide here

 IT: Romania is a strong IT market accounting for more than 5% of GDP in Romania.
 The country has made tremendous progress in all IT sectors including mobile phones & Internet.
 The domestic IT hardware market is worth in excess of 800 million euro annually.
-The growth leaves a scope for foreign investment in the sector.
-The investors will be attracted invest to establish Software & Hardware development, Research & Development as well as call centers & technical support facilities.
+The growth leaves scope for foreign investment in the sector.
+The investors will be attracted invest to establish Software & Hardware Development, Research & Development as well as call centres & technical support facilities.

 The Romanian Government’s rule to levy a flat rate of corporate tax at 16% (Tax for nightclubs and casinos: 5% of total revenue, or 16% of profit, whichever is higher), which is one of the lowest tax rates in the European Union, can greatly benefit the foreign investors.
 All foreign investors investing in the country are sure to earn valuable profits from their investments.

 Standard Corporate Tax: a fixed rate of 16%

 There is an alternative regime for micro-companies, which is tax on turnover, (turnover < EUR 100,000):

 - 1% for companies that have at least 2 employees.